Convergent Versioning

 Dependability Score

 The first three digits of a version SHALL identify its dependability score, or, in other words, how feature-complete, mature and stable a project is on a scale from 0x000 to 0xFFF.
-The initial dependability score is set by the maintainer of the project based on their best evaluation of is dependability stage (see the dedicated section, further on), from prototype to bedrock.
+The initial dependability score is set by the maintainer of the project based on their best evaluation of is dependability stage (see the dedicated section, further on), from prototype to bedrock, as described later on in this document.

 After the initial score, subsequent versions MUST increase the score based on how closer the project is getting to its ultimate level of dependability, in terms of completeness, maturity, and stability.
 Subsequent versions MAY therefore skip numbers if the newer versions brings the project closer to its final state.